W427697/Discord-/CONTRIBUTING/RELEASING.md

 6. When all is done, the description for the release PR will contain a list of PRs that couldn't be cherry picked, for the Releaser to manually do that and solve any merge conflicts.
 7. An important additional step for the Releaser is to check that all PRs are actually patches/fixes, and not new features, and that everything actually works, given that some cherry picked PRs could rely on functionality not yet found in stable.

-When the PR has been merged to `main-release` by the Releaser, after the usual publishing steps, the action will also label all patched PRs with "picked" so they are ignored for the next patch release.
+When the PR has been merged to `latest-release` by the Releaser, after the usual publishing steps, the action will also label all patched PRs with "picked" so they are ignored for the next patch release.

 ### Patch releases to earlier versions - subset of `7.1.0-alpha.13` -> `6.5.14`